Two Democrats and two Republicans are competing in the June 16 runoff to become Georgia’s next lieutenant governor.

-In addition to presiding over the Senate, the lieutenant governor serves as the state’s second in command, assuming the duties of governor if he or she is unable to perform them.
+In addition to presiding over the Senate, the lieutenant governor serves as the state’s second-in-command, assuming the duties of governor if he or she is unable to perform them.

 Here’s a look at the candidates: